1998 FA Cup final: Pre-match

 Arsenal were appearing in the final of the FA Cup for the first time since 1993.
-They had won the cup on six separate occasions (in 1930, 1936, 1950, 1971, 1979 and 1993) and lost the showpiece final by the same amount.
+They had won the cup on six occasions (in 1930, 1936, 1950, 1971, 1979 and 1993) and lost the showpiece final by the same amount.
 Newcastle in contrast were making their first Cup final appearance in 24 years.
 The club had won six FA Cups, and came runners-up five times, most recently against Liverpool in 1974.

 The final was held at Wembley Stadium, where both sides had faced each other twice before in the competition.

 The 1998 final marked the third meeting between Arsenal and Newcastle United in Cup final history.
 Newcastle were victorious on both occasions: the first match in 1932 ended 2–1 in their favour, while the second, staged twenty years later, was settled by a single goal by George Robledo.
 The recent head-to-head record between the clubs was vastly different.
 In Dalglish's first full season at Newcastle, his team struggled for consistency and spent much of the Premier League campaign hovering in mid-table.
 They lost both matches against Arsenal, 1–0 at home in December 1997 and 3–0 away in April 1998.
 It marked a turnaround in fortune as Newcastle for the past two seasons had competed intensely with Manchester United for the league title.
 Arsenal on the other hand hit their stride in the final months of the season.
 The team, managed by Arsène Wenger, had made up a sizeable gap on Manchester United to win the title.
 In doing so, Wenger became the first non-British manager to win the league championship in England.

 Arsenal were favourites to win the FA Cup, and on course to complete an "unlikely" double.
 The fitness of Bergkamp, who was instrumental in Arsenal's successful season, was a major story in the days leading up to the final.
 The striker had limped out of their game against Derby County in late April, and after it emerged he pulled his hamstring Bergkamp was ruled out for the remainder of Arsenal's league campaign.
 Wenger revealed two days before the final that Bergkamp had resumed training and "medically he looked all right", but the player received a further setback when he suffered a reaction to his hamstring.
 He ruled himself out of the match and told reporters: "I'm very disappointed.
 As a little boy in Holland I always watched the FA Cup final.
 And I used to dream about playing in it myself one day."
 Ian Wright was listed as Bergkamp's probable replacement to partner Anelka.